Oluwadamilareolusakin/testing-with-jest/README.md

 ![screenshot](./src/images/2.png)

 # What it does
-It write tests to check that the following functions work properly
+It tests to check that the following functions work properly
 * `capitalize(string)` takes a string and returns that string with the first character capitalized.

 * `reverseString(string)` takes a string and returns it reversed.